sahanavenkatesh242/Iris-dataset-data-analysis-ms-excel/README.md

   ![image](https://github.com/sahanavenkatesh242/Iris-dataset-data-analysis-ms-excel/assets/157820520/8dcc8cfc-e25a-4f88-b700-cdb3560a7868)

-  With the help of pivot table and the visulization, I could infer that virginica and setosa had the highest value for average petal width and sum of sepal width respectively.
+  With the help of the pivot table and the visualization, I could infer that virginica and setosa had the highest value for average petal width and the sum of sepal width respectively.

-  8. Finding the maximum petal area of a specific species (ex: setosa) By using maxifs, index and match, I could infer that 0.96 was the maximum petal area of setosa species.
+  8. Finding the maximum petal area of a specific species (ex: setosa) By using maxifs, index, and match, I could infer that 0.96 was the maximum petal area of setosa species.

   ![image](https://github.com/sahanavenkatesh242/Iris-dataset-data-analysis-ms-excel/assets/157820520/216317b2-ea25-4e61-922f-e2ebae7bdf11)